 - Watering regularly, especially when they have just been planted.
 Always water the soil, and not the foliage.

-- Applying slow release vegetable and herb fertiliser every season to keep plants healthy.
+- Applying a slow release fertiliser every season to keep plants healthy.

 Growing herbs in pots